How long it takes to learn Korean?

 How many hours a day should you study Korean?

-But, on the other hand, if you are serious and want to achieve something fast, give it more time every day/week.
+However, if you are serious and want to achieve something fast, give it more time every day/week.

-Like, 1-2 hours daily or 5-10 hours weekly will cut the journey into 2 years.
+1-2 hours daily or 5-10 hours weekly will cut the journey into 2 years.
 But the main point is don’t give up midway.
 And one day, you will get there like every successful learner.

 What does fluency mean?